-ITEM ONE: ELECTION OF DIRECTORS
+ITEM ONE: FLECTION OF DIRECTORS

-The board has nominated the following eight persons as directors to serve until the next annual meeting and until their successors have been duly elected.
+The board has nominated the following seven persons as directors to serve until the next annual meeting and until their successors have been duly elected.
 Each of the nominees is currently a director of Palatin.
-The eight nominees who receive the most votes will be elected as directors to serve until the next annual meeting, or until their successors are elected and qualified.
+The seven nominees who receive the most votes will be elected as directors to serve until the next annual meeting and until their respective successors are elected and qualified.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them for the eight nominees named below.
-If any nominee is unable or declines to serve as director at the time of the Annual Meeting, the proxies will be voted for any nominee who is designated by our present board to fill the vacancy, or the board may reduce the number of directors.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR the seven nominees named below.
+If any nominee is unable or declines to serve as director at the time of the annual meeting, the proxies will be voted for any nominee who is nominated by our present board to be elected to that directorship, or the board may reduce the number of directors.

 NOMINEES FOR ELECTION AS DIRECTORS.
-The board unanimously adopted a resolution proposing the nominees set forth below for election as directors of Palatin for the next year.
+The board unanimously adopted a resolution proposing the nominees set forth below for election as directors of Palatin until the 2023 annual meeting of stockholders and until his or her successor is duly elected and qualified, or until his or her earlier death or resignation or removal.